 - The Boost mid-sole is a foam unit that’s efficient in delivering responsive cushioning and shock absorption.
 This foam is made from individual pellets that, when clumped together, bring a well-cushioned and soft platform.

-- This lightweight running shoe uses high quality materials that it more efficient when it comes to long-distance races and intense trainings.
-The outsole is resistant to wear & abrasion, the mid-sole provides long-lasting cushioning and stability, and the upper is breathable & comfortable.
+- This lightweight running shoe uses high-quality materials that make it more efficient when it comes to long-distance races and intense training.
+The outsole is resistant to wear & abrasion, the midsole provides long-lasting cushioning and stability, and the upper is breathable & comfortable.

 - Mesh material is used for the men’s version while a knitted upper fabric is featured in the women’s version.
 Both of these versions encourage air to seamlessly enter the shoe and keep the foot cool and dry.